chen3feng/blade-build/doc/en/config.md

 * BLADE_ROOT is actually a configuration file, written here is a project-level configuration.
 * BLADE_ROOT.local developer's own local configuration file for temporary adjustment of parameters, etc.

+All of these configuration items have default values, and you don't need to include the appropriate parameters if you don't need to override them.
+The default config values of libraries are assumed to be installed in the system directory.
+If you put these libraries into your own code in your project (such as our internals), please modify the corresponding configuration.

 Each configuration parameter of the configuration of all the multiple parameters described later has a default value, and does not need to be completely written or ordered.

 You can run `blade dump` command to dump current configuration, and modify it as your need: